dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 We'll have to:

-* Add a new 'feet' key to the `units` dictionary
+* add a new 'feet' key to the `units` dictionary,
-* Compute all the coefficient to convert `feet` to all the other units.
+* compute all the coefficient to convert from `feet` to all the other units,
-* Add a `feet` key to all the other dictionaries
+* and add a `feet` key to all the other dictionaries

 There has to be a better way!

-After a short brainstorming session, we decided to limit ourselves to the distance measurement, and to always convert to SI units first.
+After a short brainstorming session, we decided to limit ourselves to *distance* measurements, and to *always convert to SI units* first.

 So we draw the new structure of the `units` dictionary: